dryad-naiad-software/sethlans_reborn/README.md

 * **Automatic Blender Management**: Workers can dynamically discover, download, cache, and verify any required Blender version on-demand.
 * **Advanced Render Configuration**: Submit jobs with specific render engines (Cycles, Eevee), device preferences (CPU, GPU, ANY), and override any Blender setting (e.g., sample count, resolution).
 * **Tiled Rendering**: Automatically split high-resolution still frames and animation sequences into a grid of tiles for parallel rendering, with automatic assembly of the final image(s).
+* **Project Management**: Organize jobs and assets into projects, with the ability to pause and resume all work within a project.
 * **Smart Job Filtering**: The manager ensures that jobs requiring a GPU are only offered to workers that have reported GPU capabilities.

 ---